 √ Reduced eligibility criteria when soliciting a borrower who defaulted after completing a COVID-19 payment deferral The mortgage loan must be a first-lien conventional mortgage loan.
-The mortgage loan must not be subject to a recourse or indemnification arrangement under which Fannie Mae purchased or securitized mortgage loan or that was imposed by Fannie Mae after the mortgage loan was purchased or securitized a current offer for another mortgage loan modification or other workout option; an active and performing repayment plan, forbearance plan, or Trial Period Plan.
+The mortgage loan must not be subject to a recourse or indemnification arrangement under which Fannie Mae purchased or securitized the mortgage loan or that was imposed by Fannie Mae after the mortgage loan was purchased or securitized; a current offer for another mortgage loan modification or other workout option; an approved liquidation workout option; or an active and performing repayment plan, forbearance plan, or Trial Period Plan.